streem/pbandk/README.md

 #### Service Code Generation

-PBAndK does not generate gRPC code itself, but offers a `pbandk.gen.ServiceGenerator` interface in the `protoc-gen-kotlin-jvm` project (really in the `protoc-gen-kotlin-common` project and inherited) with a single method that can be implemented to generate the code.
+Pbandk does not generate gRPC code itself, but offers a `pbandk.gen.ServiceGenerator` interface in the `protoc-gen-kotlin-jvm` project (really in the `protoc-gen-kotlin-common` project and inherited) with a single method that can be implemented to generate the code.